Posterior Disc Protrusion

 - Posterolateral disc protrusion – the protrusion is to the back and left or back and right side of the spinal canal, possibly pressing on nerve roots

 - Paracentral disc protrusion – the protrusion is near the center of the spinal canal, possibly pressing on the spinal cord and nerve roots

 Disc protrusion symptoms can include any combination of the following if nerve tissue is being pinched:

 - Tingling or numbness

 - Muscle weakness

 - Traveling pain radiating along the nerve’s path

 - Incontinence in extreme cases; this would require emergency treatment

 - The sensation of pins and needles or heat

 Disc protrusion treatments are normally non-surgical.
 Once the origin of the discomfort is determined, a physician typically attempts conservative pain management methods, such as exercise, the use of a back brace for support and pain medication.
 In the event that the patient does not respond sufficiently to these treatments, then surgery may be warranted.

 The team at Laser Spine Institute offers an appealing option for patients experiencing pain resulting from disc protrusion – minimally invasive spine procedures.
 Minimally invasive procedures help alleviate pain with the use of micro-surgical tools through a small incision.
-To learn more about how minimally invasive spine procedures may help you find pain relief from a posterior disc protrusion, and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+To learn more about how minimally invasive spine procedures may help you find pain relief from a posterior disc protrusion, and for your MRI or CT scan review, contact Laser Spine Institute today.